fspielman/Checkers-Game/README.md

 Normal outline for checkers

 ### Blue Outline
-Maximum jump is found and pieces with blue outline must be moved
+A maximum jump is found, and pieces with a blue outline must be moved

 Two single jumps are found:

 ![alt text](images/twosinglejumps.png)

-Only the piece with the most amount of jumps is outlined in blue; the piece to the right of it does not have the longest path:
+Only the piece with the most jumps is outlined in blue; the piece to the right of it does not have the longest path so it doesn't have a blue outline:

 ![alt text](images/longestjump.png)

 ### Yellow Outline
-Yellow outline is the piece that is selected and moves for that piece are displayed (shown below in the moves display)
+The yellow outline indicates that the piece that is selected, and the moves for that piece are displayed (shown below in the moves display)

 ## Moves display
 The green moves are places where the piece can move to